andy9775/dataloader/README.md

 **`NewNoOpCache() Cache`**<br>
 NewNoOpCache returns an instance of a no operation cache.
-Internally it doesn't store any values and all it's getter methods return nil.
+Internally it doesn't store any values and all it's getter methods return nil or false.

 **`SetResult(context.Context, Key, Result)`**<br>
 SetResult adds a value to the cache.
 The cache should store the value based on